JamesNK/BookOfDotNetOSS/docs/nuget-publishing.md

 **✔️ CONSIDER** publishing pre-release packages to a MyGet feed from a continuous integration build.

-**✔️ CONSIDER** testing packages in your development environment using a local feed.
+**✔️ CONSIDER** testing packages in your development environment using a local feed or MyGet before publishing to NuGet.org.

 **More Information**